FrancesCoronel/intro-cs/computer_science/the_cs_kid_pack.md

 ## a [LinkedIn](http://linkedin.com) account

 You need to have a large network so you can use it later and it keeps your resume up to date.

 What more reasoning do you need?

+Plus, the majority of HU alumni/students tend to have one.
+Especially if they're in the business programs.

 ---